Medically reviewed by Drugs.com. Last updated on Sep 4, 2023.

 ELOCON® Cream is a corticosteroid indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses in patients 2 years of age or older.

 Therapy should be discontinued when control is achieved.
-If no improvement is seen within 2 weeks, reassessment of diagnosis may be necessary.
-Safety and efficacy of Elocon Cream in pediatric patients for more than 3 weeks of use have not been established.
+If no improvement is seen within 2 weeks, reassessment of diagnosis may be necessary [see Warnings and Precautions (5.1)].

-Elocon Cream should not be used with occlusive dressings unless directed by a physician.
-Elocon Cream should not be applied in the diaper area if the child still requires diapers or plastic pants, as these garments may constitute occlusive dressing.
+Do not use ELOCON Cream with occlusive dressings unless directed by a physician.
+Do not apply ELOCON Cream in the diaper area if the patient still requires diapers or plastic pants, as these garments may constitute occlusive dressing.

 Avoid use on the face, groin, or axillae.